aidannnnnnnn/SimpleJavaGames/README.md

 # SimpleJavaGames

 Welcome to this simple Java Game repository.
-Within this repository, I utilise my skills in Java to create a quick, simple and easy text based game center, where the user is given the option to play numerous text based games.
+Within this repository, I utilise my skills in Java to create a quick, simple and easy text based/Command Line Interface game center, where the user is given the option to play numerous text based games.

 # Files
 - **GameLauncher.java -** this is the home page, the user is asked to either quit the game or select a valid game mode (if an invalid input is entered, the game keeps asking for input until a valid input is received).
 Upon valid input, the respective command is executed (that is, a game is run or the program is ended)